kubewarden/docs/docs/writing-policies/rust/05-mutation-policy.md

 ## Write the mutation code

 The mutation code is in the `validate` function.
-You need to chnage the function to approve the request via the [`mutate_request`](https://docs.rs/kubewarden-policy-sdk/0.1.0/kubewarden_policy_sdk/fn.mutate_request.html) instead of the [`accept_request`](https://docs.rs/kubewarden-policy-sdk/0.1.0/kubewarden_policy_sdk/fn.accept_request.html).
+You need to change the function to approve the request via the [`mutate_request`](https://docs.rs/kubewarden-policy-sdk/0.1.0/kubewarden_policy_sdk/fn.mutate_request.html) instead of the [`accept_request`](https://docs.rs/kubewarden-policy-sdk/0.1.0/kubewarden_policy_sdk/fn.accept_request.html).